November 25, 2021 by John Cunningham

 Three ways to engage

-Despite spending time in the presence of these people and countless others, we don’t take the time to get to know them, and that’s a shame.
+Despite being in the presence of these people and many others we often don’t take the time to get to know them, and that’s a shame.
 You never know who holds the knowledge that will help you grow to your next level of achievement.
 You can change that by looking for commonalities, showing interest in others, and having gratitude for sharing an experience.
 Using these social skills will help you to have a more enjoyable time.

 Finding commonalities is a good way to break the ice.
 This may require some detective work or a keen eye towards observation.
 What are they eating or drinking?
 How about their fashion?
 There must be something you can find in common.
 Then ask them about that.